Fort King: 20th century to today

-The 1953 movie Seminole is set around Fort King, although the events portrayed are historically inaccurate.
-In the fall of 2017 a replica of the fort was reconstructed on the original site; the site is 37 acres of undeveloped, vacant land in the middle of a residential area.
-The site is owned by the City of Ocala and Marion County.
-Three historical markers commemorate the site: a Memorial Marker near the Fort Site, a National Historic Landmark near the former location of the fort (it was designated in February 2004), and a marker at the old Fort Cemetery Site.
 In October 1927, the founding members of the Ocala Chapter National Society Daughters of the American Revolution purchased the fort's memorial property, vowing to promote and protect its history for future generations.
 They raised the funds to erect a granite monument on the property to honor the men who bravely served our state and country here.
 On August 26, 2017, the Ocala Chapter National Society Daughters of the American Revolution continued the tradition by hosting a remembrance and dedication ceremony at the Fort King property and a granite bench was dedicated.

+The 1953 movie Seminole is set around Fort King, although the events portrayed are historically inaccurate.
 In 2013 the Fort King Heritage Association was formed to develop, promote and protect the site.
-In September 2020, Seminole members announced a reconstruction process.
-It is believed to cost about 14.1 million dollars.
+In the fall of 2017 a replica of the fort was reconstructed on the original site; the site is 37 acres of undeveloped, vacant land in the middle of a residential area.
+The site is owned by the City of Ocala and Marion County.
+Three historical markers commemorate the site: a Memorial Marker near the Fort Site, a National Historic Landmark near the former location of the fort (it was designated in February 2004), and a marker at the old Fort Cemetery Site.
+In December 2022, the Festival of Fort King, which includes living history events, returned to the park.